J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 Site is currently being developed – please excuse the incompleteness

 # Cartographic Resources at Stanford
 Stanford has an exceptional collection of cartographic resources for use in scholarship.
+These resources come in three primary forms: physical material, digital map images, and geospatial datasets.

-## Physical paper maps
+## Physical maps, atlases, and globes
 Most of our physical maps are housed in two libraries: the **David Rumsey Map Center** and **Branner Earth Science Library & Map Collections**.
 The Rumsey Center primarily specializes in rare and historic material that needs special care and must be viewed by appointment in the center.
-Branner primarily houses more contemporary (20th c. and newer) material which can be checked out.
+Branner primarily houses more contemporary (20th c. and newer) material which can usually be checked out.
 Depending on your research topic you may find useful maps in both collections.
 Library staff in both branches are available to help you locate relevant collection material regardless of where it is physically stored.

 [Learn more about finding and viewing physical material](.../blob/main/_pages/resources.md)